wacncontent/CustomizeTool/output/articles/app-service-web/app-service-app-service-environment-securely-connecting-to-backend-resources.md

 [AZURE.INCLUDE [app-service-web-to-api-and-mobile](../includes/app-service-web-to-api-and-mobile.md)]

 ## Outbound Connectivity and DNS Requirements ##
-Note that for an Azure Environment to function properly, it requires outbound access to Azure Storage worldwide, as well as connectivity to Sql Database in the same Azure region.
-If outbound Internet access is blocked in the virtual network, Azure Environments will not be able to access these Azure endpoints.
+For an Azure Environment to function properly, it requires outbound access to various endpoints.
+A full list of the external endpoints used by an ASE is in the "Required Network Connectivity" section of the [Network Configuration for ExpressRoute](/documentation/articles/app-service-app-service-environment-network-configuration-expressroute/#required-network-connectivity) article.

-Customer may also have custom DNS servers configured in the virtual network.
-Azure Environments need to be able to resolve Azure endpoints under *.database.chinacloudapi.cn, *.file.core.chinacloudapi.cn and *.blob.core.chinacloudapi.cn.
+Azure Environments require a valid DNS infrastructure configured for the virtual network.
+If for any reason the DNS configuration is changed after an Azure Environment has been created, developers can force an Azure Environment to pick up the new DNS configuration.
+Triggering a rolling environment reboot using the "Restart" icon located at the top of the Azure Environment management blade in the portal will cause the environment to pick up the new DNS configuration.

-It is also recommended that any custom DNS servers on the virtual network be setup ahead of time prior to creating an Azure Environment.
+It is also recommended that any custom DNS servers on the vnet be setup ahead of time prior to creating an Azure Environment.
 If a virtual network's DNS configuration is changed while an Azure Environment is being created, that will result in the Azure Environment creation process failing.
-If a custom DNS server exists on the other end of a VPN gateway, and the DNS server is unreachable or unavailable, the Azure Environment creation process will also fail.
+In a similar vein, if a custom DNS server exists on the other end of a VPN gateway, and the DNS server is unreachable or unavailable, the Azure Environment creation process will also fail.

 ## Connecting to a SQL Server
 A common SQL Server configuration has an endpoint listening on port 1433: